As an international student, one of the best things about living and studying in Australia is having the freedom to work while you study.

-A part-time worker will work less than 38 hours per week (remember, the maximum for international students is 40 hours per fortnight) in a regular pattern of hours.
-Part-time workers get entitlements such as annual and personal/carer’s leave on a pro-rata basis – this means that it is based on how many ordinary hours they work.
+Part-time work involves working less than 38 hours per week (but remember, the maximum for international students is 48 hours per fortnight as of 1 July 2023) in a regular pattern of hours.
+Part-time workers get entitlements, such as annual and personal/carer’s leave on a pro-rata basis – this means that it is based on how many hours they usually work.

 Casual workers are not guaranteed a certain number of hours each week, but will usually get a casual loading (an extra percentage added to their rate of pay) instead of entitlements.

-The minimum wage in regional areas is exactly the same as in metropolitan areas – $19.49 per hour, or $24.36 per hour for casual employees.
+The minimum wage in regional areas is exactly the same as in metropolitan areas – $21.38 per hour (plus a minimum 25 per cent loading for casual employees).
 Because of this, tipping is not mandatory in Australia; workers are paid a liveable wage without having to work for tips.

 Best of all, the cost of living in regional areas tends to be lower than in Australia’s major cities, which means while you’re making the same amount of money, your earnings will go further and it will be easier to save.

-- Public transport: Transport to and from your place of work can be a little more difficult than in metro areas, as public transport may not run as frequently.
+- Public transport: Depending on where you are in regional Australia, getting to and from your place of work can be a little more difficult as public transport may not run as frequently.
 If you know that you will be working at night, make sure you have established a safe way to get home.

-- Seasons: Many regional Australian workplaces, particularly in retail, work in ‘seasons’.
-So, if you are a casual worker, during busy periods (national holidays, summer and school holidays) you are likely to be working more hours, while you should expect fewer hours during slower times.
+- Seasons: Many regional Australian workplaces – particularly in retail, agriculture, and farm work – operate in ‘seasons’.
+If you are a casual worker, you’ll likely work more hours during busy periods (national holidays, summer and school holidays).
+During slower periods, you should expect fewer hours.

-- Rights: You have exactly the same rights in regional areas as works in metropolitan areas.
+- Your rights: You have exactly the same rights in regional areas as workers in metropolitan areas.
 For details on your rights as an international student, check the Fair Work Ombudsman website.